 Assistant Professor John Gallagher

 Admission to the course is competitive.
-Applicants will be expected to have an Honours Bachelor’s degree at 2.1 or above, in a STEM (science, technology, engineering or mathematics), architecture, or a related cognate discipline.
+Applicants will be expected to have an Honours Bachelor’s degree at 2.1 or above, in a STEM subject (such as science, technology, engineering or mathematics), architecture, or a related cognate discipline.

 Click here for a full list of postgraduate fees